SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 4](https://user-images.githubusercontent.com/90856848/138345773-f4008930-c87d-48a8-9e28-9b7fb92c912e.png)

-<br> The data we will be using was already uploaded by a colleague in the Finance department.
+<br> ℹ️The data we will be using was already uploaded by a colleague in the Finance department.
 Let us access this model from the Public/TechEd folder in our tenant.

 5. Click **Public**